 As of December 31, 2002, the Company operates in two business segments: rental and management (RM) and network development services (Services).
 The RM segment provides for the leasing and subleasing of antennae sites on multi-tenant towers and other properties for a diverse range of customers primarily in the wireless communication and broadcast industries.
-The Services segment offers a broad range of services, including antenna and line installation, maintenance, construction, site acquisition, zoning, radio frequency engineering, network design, tower monitoring and steel fabrication.
+The Services segment offers a broad range of services, including antenna and line installation, maintenance, construction, site acquisition and zoning.

 The accounting policies applied in compiling segment information below are similar to those described in note 1.
 In evaluating financial performance, management focuses on operating profit (loss), excluding depreciation and amortization, corporate general and administrative expense, restructuring expense, development expense and impairments and net loss on sale of long-lived assets.
-This measure of operating profit (loss) is also before interest income, interest expense, loss on investments and other expense, loss on term loan cancellation, note conversion expense, minority interest in net earnings of subsidiaries, income taxes, discontinued operations, extraordinary losses and cumulative effect of change in accounting principle.
+This measure of operating profit (loss) is also before interest income, interest expense, loss on investments and other expense, loss from write-off of deferred financing fees and extinguishment of debt, note conversion expense, minority interest in net earnings of subsidiaries, income taxes, discontinued operations and cumulative effect of change in accounting principle.
 For reporting purposes the RM segment includes interest income, TV Azteca, net.

 The Company's reportable segments are strategic business units that offer different services.
 They are managed separately because each segment requires different resources, skill sets and marketing strategies.
 Summarized financial information concerning the Company's reportable segments as of and for the years ended December 31, 2002, 2001 and 2000 is shown in the following tables.
-The "Other expenses" disclosure below represents amounts excluded from specific segments, such as depreciation and amortization, corporate and general administrative expense, restructuring expense, development expense, impairments and net loss on sale of long-lived assets, interest income, interest expense, loss on investments and other expense, loss on term loan cancellation, note conversion expense and minority interest in net earnings of subsidiaries.
+The "Other expenses" disclosure below represents amounts excluded from specific segments, such as depreciation and amortization, corporate and general administrative expense, restructuring expense, development expense, impairments and net loss on sale of long-lived assets, interest income, interest expense, loss on investments and other expense, loss from write-off of deferred financing fees and extinguishment of debt, note conversion expense and minority interest in net earnings of subsidiaries.
 The total operating profit (loss) represents the Company's loss from continuing operations before income taxes.